PhilipSkinner/elemental-lowcode/readme.md

 1. Fork the master branch
 2. Carry out your code changes
-3. Run the unit tests - `nyc jasmine`
+3. Run the unit tests - `./test.sh`
 4. Submit a pull request following pull request template

 To contribute a none code change raise a ticket on the [original repository](https://github.com/PhilipSkinner/elemental-lowcode).